khakhalin/notes/01_Tools_and_Logistics.md

 * To add += 1 to a dict when a key may not exist, use `get()` as it has a default value: `a[i] = a.get(i,0)+1`
 * To get some (or rather, first) dict from a dict, do `next(iter(a.keys()))`
 * Objects (including empty lists `[]`) should never be used as default arguments for functions, as they are evaluated only once per program (during object definition), not when methods are called!
 Insetad use `x=None`, then `if x is None: x=[]`.
 It sounds super-cumbersome, but that's just how it is. ([source](https://docs.python-guide.org/writing/gotchas/))
+* **Docstring**: First constant in a declaration, starts and ends with triple double quotes `"""`, accessible via `object.__doc__` property.
+At the very least, one sentence, capitalized, with a full stop at the end, explaining what this function does (not how).
+Don't include the name or usage.
+Any other comments - lower, after an empty line.
+For modules, similar, at the very beginning, before any declarations.
+Refs: [1](https://www.python.org/dev/peps/pep-0257/), [2](https://www.pythonforbeginners.com/basics/python-docstrings)

 ## Matplotlib
 * Brief intro from Brad Solomon: https://realpython.com/python-matplotlib-guide/